Vancouver

 – About Town Cocktail Book, 1925

-Curiously, the book also featured a riff on the Vancouver cocktail that substituted sweet vermouth for dry.
-This variant was aptly named “Fitchett” after Joseph A. Fitchett, the head bartender at Vancouver Club bar.
-Fitchett, as the book’s author(s) noted, not only scrutinized and tested all the cocktail recipes but also contributed many of his own.
+Interestingly, that book has a riff on Vancouver with sweet vermouth instead of dry.
+It is named Fitchett after its author, Joseph A. Fitchett, the main bartender of Vancouver Club bar.
+The book author(s) mentions him as a person, who not only checked all cocktail recipes in the book but also added many of his own.

 Fitchett